jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

       - algorithms themselves are not secret; they have extensive public details about history and how they function

 - 3.5.5 Industrial Control Systems (ICS)
-  - **Industrial control systems (ICS)**: a form of computer-management device that controls industrial processes and machines, also known as operational technology (OT)
+  - **Industrial control systems (ICS)**: a form of computer-management device that controls industrial processes and machines, also known as operational technology (OT); there are several forms of ICS including distributed control systems (DCS), programmable logic controllers (PLC), and supervisory control and data acquisition (SCADA)
   - **Supervisory control and data acquisition (SCADA)**: systems used to control physical devices like those in an electrical power plant or factory; SCADA systems are well suited for distributed environments, such as those spanning continents
     - some SCADA systems still rely on legacy or proprietary communications, putting them at risk, especially as attackers gain knowledge of such systems and their vulnerabilities
     - SCADA risk mitigations: